 How to Create Greeting Cards With Original Paintings

-When I can, I make very personal and specific cards, thinking of the recipient, but I also like to have a stash of ready-to-go cards at any time.
+Make extra and have a stash of ready-to-go cards at any time.

 DIY Greeting Cards Using Blank Cards and Envelopes